lcanis/SDKRepro/README.md

 This can be reproduced by the Repo as-is using the provided `pack` command-line

-## Actual behaviour

 When doing the following rename:
 ```
 mv MySDK MySdk
 ```

+.. the behaviour should stay the same.

+## Actual behaviour

-.. the dependency is not found anymore:
+If the directory name is Pascal case, the dependency is not found anymore:

 ```
 <?xml version="1.0" encoding="utf-8" standalone="yes"?>